TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 1. Problem Understanding

 - You are given a matrix where:
-  * Each row is sorted from left â†’ right.
+  * Each row is sorted from left → right.
   * The first element of each row is greater than the last element of previous row.
   * This means the entire matrix behaves like one sorted array.
 - Goal: